aws-samples/serverless-patterns/eventbridge-pipes-dynamodbstream-to-sqs-terraform/README.md

 # DynamoDB Stream to SQS using EventBridge Pipes with Terraform

-This pattern will poll messages from a DynamoDB Stream into SQS queue using EventBridge Pipes.
+This pattern sends DynamoDB Stream records to an SQS queue using EventBridge Pipes.